foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 be used to copy full tensors or slices of tensors. (see Chapter :ref:`data_mvmt` ).
 Slicing with some kernels requires updating the kernel parameters when passing each slice.

+The number of elements to the next dimension can be stored in the mem_stride field (as described in :ref:`mli_tnsr_struc`).
+In case there is no slicing or concatenation, the mem_stride field can be set to 0, and the kernel will use the shape values to compute the offsets in the data buffers.

 .. _func_names_special:

 Function Names and Specializations